 In 2015, to help offset the costs of recommended upgrades, customer incentives of up to \$1,600 were available for achieving 25%-49% in annual gas savings and up to \$2,000 for achieving 50% and above in annual gas savings.
-Cost- The HEC offer is cost-effective as supported by the TRC-Plus and Effectiveness PAC ratios summarized in Table 5.3 below.
+Cost The LIFC offer is east offertive as supported by the TDC Dive and Cost- The HEC offer is cost-effective as supported by the TRC-Plus and Effectiveness PAC ratios summarized in Table 5.3 below.
 2015 Results Also as outlined in Table 5.3 below, the HEC offer contributed 102.4 million CCM to the Resource Acquisition results in 2015 with a total of 5,646 participants.
 These participants counted toward the Residential Deep Savings metric, exceeding the upper target of 952 participants.
 As communicated in 2015, including during the Oral Hearing for the 2015-2020 Multi-Year DSM Plan proceeding (EB-2015-0049), based on forecast participation in the offer, Enbridge halted the offer mid- year in order to manage budget requirements.